jzzheng22/hlp21-project-group-3/doc/sheet.md

  - compType: type of component.
  - pagePos: location on canvas.
  - numIn: number of input ports.
+    - This number does not include any enable or clock signals
  - numOut: number of output ports.

 `Delete of CommonTypes.ComponentId list`